Essential Facts About the Massachusetts Bay Colony

 Industry — Along the coast of Massachusetts, fishing and shipbuilding were the most important sectors of industry.
 Related fields, such as ropemaking, were also vital.
 Although farming was difficult, the colonists further inland were able to grow corn, pumpkins, rye, squash, and beans, primarily off the coast.
 Corn and rye were used to distill rum, which made the trade for molasses necessary.
 The first tannery in America was established at Lynn in 1629.
 The first printing press in America was set up by Stephen Daye in 1638 at a shop in Cambridge.
 The first ironworks in America was established at Saugus in 1650.

-Economy — The significant portion of the economy, specifically rum distillation, was dependent on the Triangular Trade.
+Economy — A significant portion of the economy, specifically rum distillation, was dependent on the Triangular Trade.
 Starting around 1644, merchants in Massachusetts sent ships to Africa, where they would acquire Africans and then transport them to the West Indies.
 There, they traded the Africans for molasses.
 The molasses was used in Massachusetts to make rum, which was used to trade for more Africans and for goods and products from England, and, later, Great Britain.

 Fishing and shipbuilding were also vital to the economy, especially for people living along the coast.